-2. Discs that are durable enough to last for more than just a few rounds.
+2. Discs that are durable enough to last for many rounds of frisbee golf.

-There are a lot of review websites that recommend the top 10 Frisbee Golf Sets.
-However, most of these review sites are made by foreign affiliate site owners that have not only never even tested the discs they are reviewing, but have never actually touched a golf disc or played frisbee golf!
+There are a lot of affiliate review websites that recommend the top 10 Frisbee Golf Sets.
+However, most of these review sites are made by foreign affiliate site owners who not only only never even tested the sets out, but, but have never actually touched a golf disc or played frisbee golf!
 Their website date is comprised by regurgitating reviews and content they read from Amazon.com.
-Unlike these spam review sites, we have actually thrown, tested, and played rounds with all of the discs we review and recommend.
+Unlike these spam review sites, we have actually thrown, tested, and played rounds with all of the disc sets we review and recommend.

 When it comes to value and user friendliness for beginners, this is how our rating of the best disc golf starter sets:

 - Sune Sport Starter Set

 - Prodigy Ace Line Disc Golf Set Set